Room 54 – When the Bottom Drops Out: Disappointments. Discouragement. Deaths.

 Matt Kenny, Crossroads Bible Church

 Each man weathers the hard knocks of life a little differently.
-At times, we all feel a degree of loneliness, and we all battle with questions of failure and the fear that we aren’t enough.
+At times, we all feel a degree of loneliness, and we all battle with questions of failure and the fear that we are not enough.
 In ministry, this often leads us to disillusionment, manipulation, and despair as we try to prop ourselves up and just get the job done.
-Let’s talk about the importance of exploring and understanding how your story has impacted your life and relationships, and how knowing your story can help you avoid some of the pitfalls that derail ministry opportunities and take you out of the game.
+We will talk about the importance of exploring and understanding how your story has impacted your life and relationships, and how knowing your story can help you avoid some of the pitfalls that derail ministry opportunities and take you out of the game.

 Room 31/33 – Distracted or Dignified: From Ghostly to Solid